translate/pootle/docs/releases/dev.rst

    Despite our best efforts this release is going to be shipped with several behavior flaws.
 These include translation statistics and checks not being calculated when adding a new language to an existing project.
-To circunvent this specific issue you can run :command:`refresh_stats` management command with the :option:`--project` and :option:`--language` options.
+To circumvent this specific issue you can run :command:`refresh_stats` management command with the :option:`--project` and :option:`--language` options.